barnjamin/captcha/README.md

 Bad stuff
 ---------

-- OCI could break this
+- OCR could break this

 - Multithreading and making a ton of guesses could break this